Travel guide

 Recovering from surgery or injury doesn't mean your travel plans have to stop.
 With the right destination and preparation, you can enjoy a fulfilling vacation while on crutches.
-This comprehensive guide covers eight accessible destinations across cities, beaches, and nature, plus practical advice for packing, transit, and safety.
+This guide covers eight destination ideas across cities, beaches, and nature—plus cruises and all-inclusive resorts as bonus options—along with practical advice for packing, transit, and safety.

 Quick Summary: Top Destination Categories